2snufkin/notes/How to/angular.md

+# Angular

-## How to force element into focus
+##how to force element into [focus](https://stackblitz.com/edit/angular-epj91y?file=src/app/select-overview-example.ts)

-Verify that the element has focus att. create a template ref in the html. let's say its name is inp <input #inp>
+- verify that the element has focus att.
+- create a template ref in the html. let's say it's name is inp
 ```ts
   @ViewChild('inp') inputEle: any;